danomatika/Visual/README.md

 See the ofxLua example scripts for now on how the callback functions are laid out: <https://github.com/danomatika/ofxLua/tree/master/example/bin/data/scripts>

-There is a built in OSX server, scene manager, scene types, etc but I don't have time to document all of that right now.
+There is a built in OSC server, scene manager, scene types, etc but I don't have time to document all of that right now.
 Will get to that later ...

 See the example scripts & media in the `/res` folder. `example.lua` demonstrates a scene manager playlist, adding scenes and scene objects. `test.lua` is a simple lua script using the OF Lua bindings.